reshinto/reshinto.github.io/docs/interviewPrep/data_structures/08LinkedLists/readme.md

 # Linked Lists

+- it is a data structure in which the objects are arranged in a linear order
+- order in a linked list is determined by a pointer in each object
 - consists of nodes, each with some value and a pointer to the next node in the linked list
 - a linked list node's value and next node are typically stored in `value` and `next` properties
 - the 1st node in a linked list is referred to as the `head` of the linked list